-Snobal SDK provides libraries and developer tools necessary to build, test, and integrate your VR/AR apps with Snobal.
+Snobal SDK provides libraries and developer tools necessary to build, test, and integrate your VR Apps with Snobal.
 Snobal SDK is made available under license by Snobal.

-You need to have a Snobal account before you can use the Snobal SDK.
+Don't have a Snobal account?
 Reach out to get started.

 Glossary of Terms

-Attendees – Attendees typically do not have access to the Snobal dashboard.
+Attendees – Attendees or participants typically do not have access to the Snobal dashboard.
 Typically an attendee is an end-user of a virtual experience for example your customer or a student undertaking a VR experience.

 Login – Connecting to Snobal backend using pairing information.
 Needs to be called each time the application starts.

-Pairing – The process of assigning a VR device to Snobal backend.
-Typically done only once when installing VR/ AR application via Snobal deployment.
+Pairing – The process of assigning a device to the Snobal backend.
+Typically done only once when installing a VR App via Snobal.

-Task – This is a single thing the attendee is required to do.
+Task – This is a single task an attendee or participant is required to do.
 Generally, a task has a pass or fail.
-For eg in a virtual CPR training experience, did the attendee check for debris in the mouth before rolling the CPR victim onto their side?
+For eg in a virtual CPR training experience for example, did the attendee check for debris in the mouth before rolling the CPR victim onto their side?

 Before you start

 Get familiar with running Snobal Sync VR App, Snobal VR (“Snobal App’) & the Fire Example Training VR App.
 Below is the normal flow for end users.